Spec Marketplace Progress Security GitHub

 Public beta API & dashboardShipped

-GitHub integration — run on every push, results as a status checkBuilding
+GitHub integration — run on every push, results as a status checkShipped

 Connect-your-repo flowBuilding